My Favourite Blusher Hacks for an Instant Glow

 1. Use Cream Blusher

 By far my favourite type of blusher, cream products tend to be naturally glowing thanks to their emollient formulas.
-Some are dewier than others though, so for maximum glow my favourites are Milk Makeup’s Lip + Cheek, Ilia’s Color Haze Multi-Matte Pigment.
+Some are dewier than others though, so for maximum wet-look glow my favourite is Ilia’s Color Haze Multi-Matte Pigment.

-As an added bonus, because they tend to come in a stick of liquid form they’re ridiculously quick and easy to apply and pretty much cut out the need for fiddly brushes entirely.
+As an added bonus, because they tend to come in a stick or liquid form they’re ridiculously quick and easy to apply, and pretty much cut out the need for fiddly brushes entirely.

-Meanwhile slightly more matte fans might prefer Wander Beauty’s On-the-Glow Blush & Illuminator* or Glossier’s Cloud Paint.
+Meanwhile slightly more matte fans might prefer Wander Beauty’s On-the-Glow Blush & Illuminator* or Glossier’s Cloud Paint (which gives a wash of colour without much of a noticeable glow).
 For a rundown of all my favourites cream blushers, as well as which ones work best for each skin type, take a look at my Cream Blusher Guide here.